Before you call

 - Other pertinent information such as error messages and logs

-- Go to the Service requests and PMRs website to submit an Electronic Service Request.
+- Go to Submit An eTicket to submit an Electronic Service Request.
 Submitting an Electronic Service Request will start the process of determining a solution to your problem by making the pertinent information available to the service technicians.
-The Lenovo service technicians can start working on your solution as soon as you have completed and submitted an Electronic Service Request.
+The IBM service technicians can start working on your solution as soon as you have completed and submitted an Electronic Service Request.

 You can solve many problems without outside assistance by following the troubleshooting procedures that Lenovo provides in the online help or in the Lenovo product documentation.
 The Lenovo product documentation also describes the diagnostic tests that you can perform.
 The documentation for most systems, operating systems, and programs contains troubleshooting procedures and explanations of error messages and error codes.
 If you suspect a software problem, see the documentation for the operating system or program.